worstprgr/autoscript-plotly-js/README.md

 3. After that, it creates the .js file in the same folder.
 Make sure the script has permissions to write files in that folder.

 The script also creates a count.txt.
 It starts at 0 and counts everytime up you execute this script.
-That basically creates new variables, so they not interfere in the same html/php page.
+That basically creates new variables, so they don't interfere in the same html/php page.
 E.g. at the first run it creates:
 ```
 function plotFromCSV0() // first iteration